arithmaldor/SCART-Splitter/README.md

 # SCART-Splitter
 This is a simple SCART splitter based on the THS7374.
 The circuit is is AC-bias mode so component video will be properly driven.
 It can be easily adapted for a variety of connectors; RCA, BNC, VGA, whatever you need.
+Audio is simply connected to both outputs so might be a bit quiet.

 #Thanks
 This was loosely based on Voultar's open source [Dual Output board.](https://oshpark.com/shared_projects/6o0jvLnD)